yogsototh/yblog/multi/blog/Start-a-Haskell-Project-the-right-way.md

     system $ "./.cabal-sandbox/bin/test-" ++ projectName
 ```

-## The details
+## Ameliorations

-So we are almost finished, but it is time to add some details.
+Our job is almost finished.
+Now, we only need to add some nice feature to make the application more
+enjoyable.

+### Better error message

 The first one would be to add a better error message.

 ``` haskell